agoodshort/telescope-git-submodules.nvim/README.md

 # telescope-git-submodules.nvim

-A customizable [telescope.nvim extension](https://github.com/nvim-telescope/telescope.nvim#extensions) to list the git submodules of your current project and interact with them through the git TUI of your choice.
+A customizable [telescope.nvim extension](https://github.com/nvim-telescope/telescope.nvim#extensions) to list the git submodules of your current project and interact with them through the git TUI of your choice through [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim).

 <https://github.com/agoodshort/telescope-git-submodules.nvim/assets/33832653/5d13113f-16a2-40f7-91e4-816827234240>